 LFC Alumni stay involved in the community and are busy in many volunteer organizations all around Franklin County.

-The LFC Alumni Committee is a group of Alumni focused solely on the engagement of our Alumni through events, volunteer opportunities and with IceFest Pa hosting the Run Your Ice Off 5K at the end of the weekend.
-Funds raised at the 5K support the LFC Alumni Scholarship fund for new Community students & Relay for Life of Chambersburg.
-Alumni can connect via their LFC Alumni Facebook Group or can learn about other alumni activities by contacting Ginny Harriger at firstname.lastname@example.org.
+The LFC Alumni Committee is a group of Alumni focused solely on the engagement of our Alumni through events, volunteer opportunities.
+The group works with IceFest Pa hosting the Run Your Ice Off 5K at the end of the weekend and coordinates the Log On Leash Up Virtual 5K Pet Walk in April.

 The LFC Alumni of the Year award is given annually to recognize a former graduated student of Leadership Franklin County Community who has distinguished themselves in their professional and volunteer capacities and who has shown continuing service, interest, and support in the growth of Franklin County.